satszzz/Portfolio/README.md

 ---

-## how to run it locally
+## ▶️ How to Run It Locally

-   1.Clone the repository from GitHub.
+1. Clone the repository from GitHub.
-   2.Open the project folder in Visual Studio Code.
+2. Open the project folder in Visual Studio Code.
-   3.Open index.html using Live Server or any web browser.
+3. Open `index.html` using Live Server or any web browser.